-of the highest and purest expressions of human thought......
+"The Kural is the masterpiece of Tamil literature-one of the highest and purest expressions of human thought.....
 That which, above all, is wonderful in the Kural is the fact that its author addresses himself, without regard to castes, peoples or beliefs, to the whole community of mankind.
-The fact that he formulates sovereign morality and absolute reason; that he proclaims in their very essence, in their eternal abstractedness virtue and truth; that he presents, as it were, in one group the highest laws of domestic and social life; that he is equally perfect in thought, in language, and in poetry, in the austere metaphysical contemplation of the great mysteries of the Divine Nature, as in the easy and graceful analysis of the tenderest emotions of the heart ".-

-M. Ariel to Bucnouf in the Journal Asiatique, Nov.-Dec.
-1848.
+The fact that he formulates sovereign morality and absolute reason; that he proclaims in their very essence, in their eternal abstractedness virtue and truth; that he presents, as it were, in one group the highest laws of domestic and social life; that he is equally perfect in thought, in language, and in poetry, in the austere metaphysical contemplation of the great mysteries of the Divine Nature, as in the easy and graceful analysis of the tenderest emotions of the heart ".....
+M. Ariel to Buenouf in the Journal Asiatique, Nov.-Dec, 1845.